raetha/wyzesense2mqtt/docs/HA_MQTT_COMPLIANCE.md

 ## Discovery payload tagging & manual cleanup

-Every device discovery payload now includes:

-- `origin.name: "WyzeSense2MQTT"` — identifies the payload as ours.
-- `schema_version: <DISCOVERY_SCHEMA_VERSION>` — the schema version it was
-  published with.

-HA ignores these as unrecognized top-level keys, but they're used by tooling (see below) to find and identify our retained discovery topics on the broker.
+Every device discovery payload includes `origin.name: "WyzeSense2MQTT"`, which identifies the payload as ours. `origin` is part of the HA device discovery schema, so this is the only tagging the payload can carry — HA validates device discovery payloads strictly and **rejects unknown top-level keys** ("extra keys not allowed"), so no custom keys (such as an embedded schema version) may ever be added to a discovery payload.
+The discovery schema version is instead tracked in `migrations.yaml` and is derivable from the topic path itself: v2 topics live under `<hass_topic_root>/device/ws2m_sensor_<mac>/config`, while v1 topics used the legacy per-entity `<hass_topic_root>/<platform>/wyzesense_<mac>/<entity>/config` form.
+Tooling (see below) uses the topic path plus `origin.name` and the `wyzesense_<mac>_*` component unique_ids to find and identify our retained discovery topics on the broker.

-Additionally, the sensor data payload (published to `<self_topic_root>/<mac>`) includes `wyzesense2mqtt_version` and `discovery_schema_version`.
-Since several entities use `json_attributes_topic` pointing at this topic, these show up as entity attributes in HA — a quick visual check that a device is running the schema you expect, and a hint that something's stale if a device's attributes show an old `discovery_schema_version` after an upgrade.
+Additionally, the sensor data payload (published to `<self_topic_root>/sensor/<mac>`) includes `ws2m_version` and `ws2m_discovery_schema`.
+Since several entities use `json_attributes_topic` pointing at this topic, these show up as entity attributes in HA — a quick visual check that a device is running the schema you expect, and a hint that something's stale if a device's attributes show an old `ws2m_discovery_schema` after an upgrade.
+Data payloads are not validated by HA, so metadata keys are safe there; keypad `pins` are stripped before publishing so PIN codes never appear on the broker.

 ### `cleanup-discovery` CLI